To be clear, it’s in no particular order

 High Maintenance – New York vignettes about a weed dealer and his unusual clientele.
 Yes, it’s as pretentious as instagramming your entire record collection, or riding a bike in your normal clothes, but so fucking what?

 The Tube – everything 80s yoof wanted from a television program.
 Spotty bands, saucy It Girls, a host with a voice vaguely like a trumpet.
-It had it all.

 The Chart Show – the olden days equivalent of spending your whole Saturday morning watching Youtube.
 Only in this case, everything was a poorly conceived music video starring a drug addict.